Sergaros/mailpop3/README.md

-# node-poplib
+# mailpop3

-node-poplib offers an MIT-licensed client library for the POP3 protocol.
+mailpop3 offers an MIT-licensed client library for the POP3 protocol.
 It is currently provides the following capabilities:

 * USER, PASS, APOP
 * LIST, TOP, RETR, DELE